 Students are responsible for their cooperative behavior in school and for all school functions.
+The following list is not all inclusive:

-- 1. Student attendance is required for all scheduled classes and after school special help sessions, which the student has been directed to attend. - 2.
+- 1. Student attendance is required for all scheduled classes. - 2.
 Swearing, using profanity and obscene gestures are not permitted. - 3.
 Students must keep hands, feet, and objects to themselves. - 4.
 Food is not to be eaten in the halls. - 5.
 Students cannot leave class without permission and a pass. - 6.
 Students are not allowed to wear hats or bandanas in school. - 7.
-Chewing gum is permitted at the discretion of the classroom teacher.

-- 8. Students are not allowed to disrupt the learning situation of the classroom or disrupt the learning atmosphere of the school. - 9.
+Chewing gum is permitted at the discretion of the classroom teacher. - 8.
+Students are not allowed to disrupt the learning environment of the classroom or school. - 9.
 Students are not allowed to verbally intimidate other students. - 10.
 Selling of goods by students is not allowed. - 11.
 Care of property is expected.
-No writing or marking of school property is permitted (desks, books, lockers, etc.) - 12.
+No writing or marking of school property is permitted (desks, books, etc.) - 12.
 Appropriate behavior in the hallways is expected.
-Students should stay to the right in the hallway and must speak in a low voice.
+Students will stay to the right in the hallway, walk single file and with 6 feet of distance in between and speak in a low voice.